., click here to update your profile before our next event to be entered to win a prize!

 • Instagram can be a great way to support a student’s resume or application, or it can be a diversion from being an exceptional candidate

-• Photos and videos on Instagram quickly show the college admission officers or future employers what their hobbies are, who their friends are, and what they do in their free time
+• Photos and videos on Instagram quickly show the college admission officers or future employers what students' hobbies are, who their friends are, and what they do in their free time

-• If an admission officer or hiring manager can’t quickly find your student’s account (e.g. their account is private or they use a fake name), then they may find someone else with a similar name who may not use social media with a positive purpose
+• If an admission officer or hiring manager can’t quickly find your student’s account (e.g. their account is private or they use a fake name), an admissions officer or hiring manager may come across another account with the same name and mistakenly associate its content with your student — which could reflect poorly if that person’s account includes negative or inappropriate posts

-• When you embrace Instagram as an extension of your student’s resume remind students to only post content that builds their personal brand (Check out the SmartSocial Student Branding Academy for help with these steps to create your personal brand online)
+• When you embrace Instagram as an extension of your student’s resume, remind them to only post content that builds their personal brand

 Positive Instagram Post Ideas for Students